rlglaubius/SpectrumUtils/README.md

 Utilities for extracting inputs and estimates from Spectrum files

 ## Description
 [Spectrum](https://avenirhealth.org/software-spectrum.php) is a suite of policy models to support decision making around demographic and public health questions.
-The `SpectrumUtils` package is an R interface for reading data from Spectrum modules into R for analysis, visualization, and development.
-National Spectrum files produced for annual HIV estimates can be requested from UNAIDS [via this link](https://www.unaids.org/en/dataanalysis/datatools/spectrum-epp).
+The `SpectrumUtils` package is an R interface for reading data from Spectrum modules into R to support analysis, visualization, and external tool development.
+National Spectrum files produced for annual HIV estimates can be requested from [UNAIDS](https://www.unaids.org/en/dataanalysis/datatools/spectrum-epp).

 ## How to use this code
 This package is not currently listed in CRAN.
 If you have the `devtools` package installed, you can install `SpectrumUtils` in R via